Contracts Process Overview

 Before a contract can be accepted by the University of New Mexico (UNM), the Office of Sponsored Projects (OSP) completes a comprehensive review of the contractual terms and conditions (T&Cs).
 All contracts for sponsored activity are reviewed, negotiated, and processed by OSP in accordance with UNM policy and to ensure that T&Cs are in compliance with applicable regulations, policies, and procedures.

 When a contract is being awarded to UNM, receipt of contractual documents typically occurs as an email or as a hard-copy received via mail.
 If the PI/Department receives a contract, the contract should be emailed to OSP at email@example.com or hand-delivered to OSP’s business office.
 When corresponding with OSP, all relevant documentation and any identifying information should be included.

-When the PI/Department initiates a contract, OSP will receive the contract via Cayuse (OSP’s internal routing system).
-A Cayuse record must accompany each contract.
+When the PI/Department initiates a contract, OSP will receive the contract via Streamlyne (OSP’s internal routing system).
+A Streamlyne record must accompany each contract.